 School dinners are available for all children, the choice is yours.
-Unless a parent is eligible to claim for free school dinners they currently cost £2.55 a day.
-Dinners for the week need to be ordered on the Monday of each week using the online School Money service available to our parents.
+Unless a parent is eligible to claim for free school dinners they currently cost £2.60 a day.
+Dinners for the week need to be ordered by the Monday of each week using the online School Money service available to our parents.

 As an integrated school we aim to cater for the needs of all children including those with Special Educational Needs.
 We have a trained SEN Coordinator and Assistant Coordinator who ensure policies and procedures are in place to meet the needs of these children and to ensure staff are supported through training and guidance.
 The staff at Glencraig employ numerous strategies within their everyday teaching practice to create as inclusive an environment for all learners as possible.
 Staff are well experienced in working alongside outside agencies to access support and expertise.

 Pupils are central to everything we do here in Glencraig.
-A number of years ago we introduced a Pupil Council to ensure that they had a say in the decision making process – especially decisions which were close to the hearts of the children.
+We have an active Pupil Council to ensure that the pupils have a say in the decision making process – especially decisions which were close to the hearts of the children.
 Representatives from all the classes from P4 – P7 sit on the Pupil Council and the office bearer positions are held by members of our P7.
-Through our assemblies members of the Council are then responsible for feeding back to the whole school any decision that are made.
+Through our assemblies members of the Council are then responsible for feeding back to the whole school any decisions that are made.
 As a Level One Rights Respecting School we have a steering group made up of pupils, staff, parents and Governors.
 Our pupils also take an active role in environmental issues through our ECO Council which again is made up of pupils, staff and parents.

 We have very clear procedures for parents to follow should they have a concern about a child’s welfare.
 These procedures are displayed throughout the school and are also available on this website along with other policies.

 We would encourage parents to raise any concern at an early stage so that it can be dealt with quickly and minimise any worry or misunderstanding.
 Guidelines for parents outlining who would be best to talk to depending on the issue are distributed at the start of the school year and also available here on the school website as is our official Complaints Procedures.

 Each year the children in our P7 head off to around 8-10 different post primary schools including Sullivan Upper and Priory Integrated College, which are our nearest two post primary schools.
-The range includes Bangor Grammar, Glenlola Colegiate, Ashfield Boys, Ashfield Girls, Campbell College, Strathearn, Bloomfield Collegiate, Methody, Inst., Victoria, Hunterhouse, Lagan College and Our Lady and St. Patrick’s at Knock, Strangford Integrated College, Priory Integrated College & St. Columbanus’s College.
+The range includes Bangor Grammar, Glenlola Collegiate, Ashfield Boys, Ashfield Girls, Campbell College, Strathearn, Bloomfield Collegiate, Methody, Inst., Victoria, Hunterhouse, Lagan College, Our Lady and St. Patrick’s at Knock, Strangford Integrated College, Priory Integrated College & St. Columbanus’s College.